-Amortized cost financial assets include deposits held at call with banks and short-term highly liquid investments with maturities of three months or less from the date of acquisition which are considered as cash and cash equivalents, other investments, and receivables.
+Deposits in bank include deposits held at call with a bank and short-term highly liquid investments with original maturities of three months or less from the date of acquisition, which are considered as cash and cash equivalents.
+Other investments consist of short-term and long-term deposits with terms of more than 90 days and one year, respectively, from the date of acquisition.
+Receivables consist of interest receivable, due from brokers, capital shares receivable and other receivables.